Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 in which case `x` is used as a synonym to the getter invocation.
 Both the right-hand value `e`, the type `T` and the getter are optional, however, at least one of them must be specified.
-More so, if both the type of `e` and the return type of the getter cannot be [inferred][Type inference] (or, in case of the getter, specified explicitely), the type `T` must be specified explicitly.
+More so, if both the type of `e` and the return type of the getter cannot be [inferred][Type inference] (or, in case of the getter, specified explicitly), the type `T` must be specified explicitly.
 In case both `e` and `T` are specified, the type of `e` must be a subtype of `T` (see [subtyping][Subtyping] for more details).

 TODO: we never actually say how getters are similar/different to normal functions and, henceworth, how the inference works